dannyvelas/examplego_api/README.md

 3. `docker-compose up -d`
 4. `make run`

-## Motivation

-As someone who has worked some time as a backend Node.js developer, I've grown to dislike a lot of the abstractions that JS/TS and popular libraries provide.

-Don't get me wrong.
-Abstraction is not a bad thing in and of itself.
-One of the biggest challenges of programming is to fine-tune the level of abstraction that you want, so that you can worry evenly enough about implementation and business logic.

-I'm just personally someone who likes delving deeply into things.
-And, I'd grown tired of hand-waving away at thinner frameworks lke Express.js or bigger frameworks like TypeGraphQL, alike.
-I wanted to implement something a little closer to hardware and learn how to structure it too.

-I initially started with Rust, because it's definitely a cool and lower level language with support for HTTP applications.
-And, that was a fun experience.
-But, I eventually switched to Go because it feels a bit better suited for HTTP applications and because the equivalent libraries I was planning on using were a little bit more mature.

-I have the Rust project sitting around somewhere.
-So I'll probably rewrite it as an even lower level HTTP server using [hyper](https://github.com/hyperium/hyper).

-For now though, I hope you can learn a thing or two from the code here.

 ## Some patterns:

 ### Slimness, Within Reason

 I tried to minimize the amount of size of dependencies, within reason.
 The most important dependency here is the routing library.
 This required the most thought and research.

 Per my motivation, I chose not to use [Gin](https://github.com/gin-gonic/gin) even though it is probably Golang's most famous HTTP routing dependency.
 It seemed like it provided more features than I needed.

 I could have gone to the extreme and only used `net/http` for routing, using something like Axel Wagner’s [Shift Path technique](https://blog.merovius.de/2017/06/18/how-not-to-use-an-http-router.html).
 But, I felt like this was too much boilerplate.